All-charm tetraquarks at hadron colliders: A high-precision fragmentation perspective: Hadron-collider phenomenology

 \section{Hadron-collider phenomenology}

 To support phenomenological studies, we provide predictions for rapidity and azimuthal-angle distributions relevant to inclusive tetraquark-plus-jet production at HL-LHC and FCC energies.
-Our reference framework is the $\NLLp$ HyF scheme, where NLO collinear factorization is consistently supplemented by next-to-leading high-energy resummation, with partial inclusion of higher-order effects.
+Our reference framework is the $\NLLp$ HyF scheme, where NLO collinear factorization, including DGLAP evolution of PDFs and FFs, is consistently supplemented by next-to-leading high-energy resummation through the NLO BFKL kernel and NLO forward-production impact factors.
 This approach is naturally suited to semihard observables, which probe QCD dynamics in kinematic regions where fixed-order perturbation theory alone becomes insufficient.
-A detailed account of the $\NLLp$ formalism employed in our analysis is given in Appendix~\hyperlink{app:C}{C}.
+The `$+$' prescription further accounts for additional subleading contributions generated by products of NLO impact factors.
+A detailed description of the $\NLLp$ formalism employed in our analysis is given in Appendix~\hyperlink{app:C}{C}.

 In this regime, large logarithms of energy can spoil perturbative stability, requiring dedicated resummation techniques.
 The Balitsky-Fadin-Kuraev-Lipatov (BFKL) framework~\cite{Fadin:1975cb,Balitsky:1978ic} systematically resums leading and next-to-leading energy logarithms, allowing cross sections to be expressed as transverse-momentum convolutions of universal Green’s functions~\cite{Fadin:1998py,Ciafaloni:1998gs} with process-dependent emission functions embedding collinear inputs such as PDFs and FFs.
 This structure naturally leads to the HyF scheme, which unifies high-energy and collinear dynamics~\cite{Colferai:2010wu,Celiberto:2015yba,Celiberto:2017ptm,Celiberto:2020wpk}.